Clothing Circularity for Malmö City - case study

 How can the city of Malmö prevent individual precipitately disposal of clothing, i.e. unsustainable consumption and waste generation of textiles?

-According to a report by Naturvårdsverket (2012), Swedes consume 15kg of textiles per person per year and only a small part of it is recycled while the rest is incinerated.
+According to a report by the Swedish Environmental Research Institute (Naturvårdsverket) (2011), 15kg of textiles are consumed per person per year and only a small part of it is recycled while the rest is incinerated.
 When such resource and labor intensive items are being thrown away, while the demand for new items continues to rise, waste is constantly reinforced.
 Cities around the world are confronted with the same problem.

 Client: Malmö textile scene (concept development as part of the Leadership for Sustainability programme)